 China launched Tianwen-1 on July 23, 2020.
 The spacecraft, consisting of an orbiter, a lander and a rover, entered the parking orbit around Mars on February 24.

-It has flown for 224 days and about 475 million kms.
-Currently, it is about 212 million km away from Earth, according to CNSA.
+It has flown for 224 days and about 475 million km.
+It is about 212 million km from Earth, according to CNSA.

 It entered its pre-set parking orbit above Mars on February 24 and would fly in this orbit for about three months before releasing its landing capsule.